-.080 Admission and Discharge.
+[.08] .10 Admission and Discharge.

 A. Discrimination Prohibited.
 A facility licensed under these regulations may not discriminate in admitting or providing care to an individual because of the race, color, national origin, sexual orientation, gender identity, or physical or mental [handicap] disability of the individual.